Spuzzum

-Spuzzum is an unincorporated community in the lower Fraser Canyon area of southeastern British Columbia, Canada.
+Spuzzum is an unincorporated community in the lower Fraser Canyon area of southwestern British Columbia, Canada.
 The place is on the west shore of the Fraser River and north shore of Spuzzum Creek.
 The locality, on BC Highway 1, is by road about 40 km north of Hope and 69 km south of Lytton.

 First Nations and interactions

 First Nations have inhabited the canyon for thousands of years.
 When Simon Fraser stayed overnight in June 1808, he was perceived as a supernatural being.
 Fraser noted blankets made from the wool of mountain goats and dog's hair and burial boxes set on posts.
 At the time, the two villages of Spuzzum and Schwimp of the Nlaka'pamux peoples existed but later possessed the collective name of Spuzzum, meaning "little flat".
 The boundary between the Upper Sto:lo (Tait) and the Nlaka'pamux peoples was at Sawmill Creek, about 9 km south.

 In mid-1858, the first miners passed through the area, which began the co-existence and intermarriages between the two cultures.
 That August, two miners were killed in an encounter with First Nations just below Spuzzum.
 In retribution, a party of about 40 from Yale travelled north as far as Boston Bar, killed several in battle, and burned their villages to the ground.

 Historically, summer and winter dwellings, and fishing, hunting, and gathering locations, covered a wide area.
 From 1860, land was lost to trails, the Cariboo Road, bridges, railways, and pre-emptions by settlers.
 By 1863, pre-emptions had compressed the indigenous entitlement mostly to the south side of the creek.
 In the 1870s, 149 indigenous people lived south of the Alexandra suspension bridge and about 20 acre was under cultivation, principally potato crops.

 The Spuzzum First Nation is the name of the local band government.
 Downstream from the Alexandra bridges, the reserves from north to south are Skuet 6, Papsilqua 2B, Papsilqua 2, Papsilqua 2A, Spuzzum 1 (formerly Spuzzum Rancherie), Spuzzum 7, and Spuzzum 1A.